Here’s how to tune almost any type of metal pipe!

-Once you do this once, you will be able to tune almost any metal pipe!
-If you have consistent metal, do the math right, and cut carefully, it works every time.
-I usually cut a couple of millimeters long to be safe and shave off the remainder with the saw blade, checking the pitch frequently.
-After the math is done, it only takes a couple minutes per pipe.
+Be sure that you use consistent/uniform metal, compute and measure carefully (2x), cut precisely, and the instruments will come out great!
+I usually cut a couple of millimeters long (to be safe) and shave off the remainder with the cutoff saw blade(abrasive cut/grind wheel), while checking the pitch frequently.
+After the math is done, it only takes a few minutes per pipe.

 Read through the steps, look at the example, and try it!

--Tape measure or Meter stick (metric makes your math much easier, worth searching for the metric tape measure
+-Tape measure or meter stick - metric makes your math much easier and worth searching for the metric tape measure

 -Poly-foam/caulk saver from Home Depot or Lowe's to put under node of a pipe when checking pitch.
 Home Depot 3/8" or 1/2" works.
-Incidentally, this works great to suspend the pipes on a trap table for the performance.
+Incidentally, this works great to suspend the pipes on a trap table for the performance as well.

 -Pencil and scrap paper for your math